naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Path</span> | Named&lt;String&gt; | Path to navigate into in the following format: `ScriptName.LabelName`.
 When label name is ommited, will play provided script from the start.
 When script name is ommited, will attempt to find a label in the currently played script.
 reset | List&lt;String&gt; | When specified, will reset the engine services state before loading a script (in case the path is leading to another script).
-Specify `*` to reset all the services (except variable manager), or specify service names to exclude from reset.
+Specify `*` to reset all the services, or specify service names to exclude from reset.
 By default, the state does not reset.

 </div>